khanny17/Quadcopter/README.md

 # Quadcopter

-*An iterative project to develop an autonomous quadcopter*
+*A project to develop an autonomous quadcopter*

 Goals (Current Goal is bolded)
 -------